tanyakho/numbergossip/notes/README.md

 - Upload new version of code to Google Cloud
   `git push gcloud master`

+- This triggers and automatic rebuild, taking 4-5 minutes.
+You can watch the status with
+  `gcloud builds list`

+- To use the result, edit `deploy/web.yml`, to set spec.template.spec.containers[0].image to the built image, which should have a name like gcr.io/pelagic-force-260622/numbergossip:f9842d1

+- Redeploy with
+  `kubectl apply -f deploy/web.yml`

+- This should trigger a rollout that you watch with `kubectl rollout status deployment.apps/numbergossip-web` or whose end result can be seen with
+  `kubectl get pods`

 - If the Kubernetes configuration changed, rebuild the pod and/or the service `kubectl apply -f deploy/web.yml`,
   `kubectl apply -f deploy/web-svc.yml`,